stasnowak/CodeCuisine/README.md

 ﻿# CodeCuisine (Not Yet Released)

+# To Do
+- Make Override Optional Force Option

 A tiny CLI to bootstrap a new .NET solution with sensible defaults.

 CodeCuisine helps you: